firefly-iii/firefly-iii.org/full-description.md

 show: yes
 ---

-This is the full description of how Firefly III works.
+This is the full description of how [Firefly III](https://github.com/JC5/firefly-iii) works.
+It is a _long read_ but worth it.
+It tells you everything you need to know.

 Firefly III has been built around how I manage my finances.
 Please read this carefully so we match on how to do things.